RobinFrugte97/web-design/WebDesign/readme.md

 I also added a section to the video overview page to let the user know what they filters they selected.

 ![](https://github.com/RobinFrugte97/web-design/blob/master/screenshot/updatedweek3.png)

-# Content inventory

-- Introduction
-- Content filter page
-- Overview of filtered Youtube video's
-- Video page
-- Information per video

-# Users

-1. Marie
-- Marie is a web designer.
-Marie is also deaf.
-Marie is one of two people this website is being build for.
-Recently we had the opportunity to get some insights from her.
-There are a couple of things deaf people find important on the web.
-Sign-language is the first language for most deaf people, including Marie.
-Sign-language has a different vocabulary to 'regular' language.
-Here are some of the insights Marie gave:

-- Marie prefers short sentences.
-This makes it easier to understand what the text is about.
-- Marie prefers the content to be 'To the point'.
-She want to understand what the website is about as quickly as possible.
-She is not looking for sweet-talk, it has to be direct.
-- Marie prefers emotion through text, rather than through color or any other potentially distracting aspect of design.

-2. Job
-- Job is a 21 year old guy that studies Software Development by HvA.
-He enjoys spending time on the computer.
-He is a regular visitor to the YouTube website.
-He enjoys watching videos of certain topics.

-# User scenario

-- Marie is deaf.
-She wants to watch an action video about snowboarding.
-When she is watching the video, she wants to know some context about the video.
-- Mitch wants to quickly select the filters he is interested about that particular day, so he can start watching videos of said topic.
-- Marie want to know how the site works as quickly as possible, so she can be on her way as soon as possible.

 # Test